David A. Sinclair: Career

 Sinclair met Massachusetts Institute of Technology professor Leonard P. Guarente in 1993.
-Guarente had studied yeast as a model of aging, and after meeting him Sinclair, interviewed for a post-doc position in Guarente's lab.
+Guarente had studied yeast as a model of aging, and after meeting him, Sinclair interviewed for a post-doc position in Guarente's lab.

 He worked as a postdoctoral researcher for Guarente for four years and in 1999 he was hired at Harvard Medical School.
 In 2004, Sinclair met with the philanthropist Paul F. Glenn who donated $5 million to Harvard to establish the Paul F. Glenn Laboratories for the Biological Mechanisms of Aging at Harvard, of which Sinclair became the founding director.
 In 2004, Sinclair founded Sirtris Pharmaceuticals along with Andrew Perlman, Christoph Westphal, Richard Aldrich, Richard Pops, and Paul Schimmel.

 Sirtris was focused on developing Sinclair's research into activators of sirtuins, work that began in the Guarente lab.
 The company was specifically focused on resveratrol formulations and derivatives as activators of the SIRT1 enzyme; Sinclair became known for making statements about resveratrol like: "(It's) as close to a miraculous molecule as you can find. ...
 One hundred years from now, people may be taking these molecules on a daily basis to prevent heart disease, stroke, and cancer."
 Most of the anti-aging field was more cautious, especially with regard to what else resveratrol might do in the body and its lack of bioavailability.
 The company went public in 2007 and was subsequently purchased by and made a subsidiary of GlaxoSmithKline in 2008 for $720 million.
 Five years later, GSK shuttered the Sirtris program without successful drug development.

-In 2006, Sinclair co-founded of Genocea Biosciences, a company founded based on the work of Harvard scientist Darren E. Higgins around antigens that stimulate T cells and the use of these antigens to create vaccines; The company delisted from the NASDAQ and closed in 2022 due to lack of funding.
+In 2006, Sinclair co-founded Genocea Biosciences, a company founded based on the work of Harvard scientist Darren E. Higgins around antigens that stimulate T cells and the use of these antigens to create vaccines; The company delisted from the NASDAQ and closed in 2022 due to lack of funding.